 Aerial View of Saracen Bay on Koh Rong Samloem

-Most people visit Koh Rong Samloem between the middle of November and the start of May, as during these months there are beautiful hot days with very little cloud and low humidity.
+Most people visit Koh Rong Samloem between the middle of November and the start of May, as during these months there are beautiful hot days (25°C – 40°C) with very little cloud and low humidity.
 Learn about the weather on Koh Rong Samloem here: Koh Rong Weather.

-As of 2018, there are now 5 modern ferry services from Sihanoukville to Koh Rong Samloem.
+There are now 5 modern ferry services from Sihanoukville to Koh Rong Samloem.
 The 5 services offer modern speed boats with comfortable chairs, life jackets, and the option to buy food and drink on board.
-Learn more: How to Get to Koh Rong in 2018.
+Learn more: Sihanoukville to Koh Rong.

-Whether you want to lie back, unwind, and admire the magnificent views, swim in the warm refreshing ocean, explore the exotic wildlife, or learn the historic Khmer culture, the mesmerising island of Samloem is your perfect holiday destination.Plan & Book Your Trip to Samloem
+Whether you want to lie back, unwind, and admire the magnificent views, swim in the warm refreshing ocean, explore the exotic wildlife, or learn the historic Khmer culture, the mesmerising island of Samloem is your perfect destination.Explore Samloem Hotels

 There are two local villages on Koh Rong Samloem: M’Pai Bay (in the north) and Koh Rong Sanloem Phumi Kang Khnong (in the south).
 There is also a small hamlet in the south-west (called Phumi Kang Krau, which translate to ‘Village on the outside’).
 Most locals live from fishing (70%) and small scale crop cultivation (30%).